How to nail your business payroll

 If you’re unsure about what you need to provide, we recommend speaking to your accountant or bookkeeper about this.

-Tax is confusing for most people.
-Tax plays a very large part in your payroll.
+Tax is confusing for most people, but payroll tax plays a very large part in your payroll.

-This section will cover important factors to consider for your business around tax including reporting on incomes taxes for employees and payroll taxes that apply in your state or territory.
+This section will cover important factors to consider for your business around tax including reporting on income taxes for employees and payroll taxes that apply in your state or territory.

 How do you report income taxes in payroll?

-When do you need to do payroll tax?
+When do you need to handle payroll taxes?

 As the employer, you’re in charge of the payroll taxes on all employee wages and your own if you’re employed by your business.